woltapp/react-geoinput/README.md

 location fields.
 In fact, `createGeoInput` provides __two__ inputs simultaneously: typed address and geocoded location.
-Generally you'll want to store the information separately, since address is the arbitrary string typed by user and location is the accurate and exact geolocation.
+Generally you'll want to store the information separately, since address is the arbitrary string typed by user and location is the accurate exact geolocation.

 `DefaultInput` exists to get you quickly started with the library.
 It contains opinionated styles and structure, which is a good starting point.
-If it works for you, you can customize it via the props, otherwise you will have to use it simply as a starting point to create your own completely custom renderer.
+If it works for you, you can customize it via the props, otherwise you can use it simply as a starting point to create your own completely custom input component.
-`DefaultInput` takes leverage of `GeoAddressInput` to provide the bare-bones input with predictions (suggestions).
+`DefaultInput` uses `GeoAddressInput` underneath to provide the bare-bones input with predictions (=suggestions).

 `GeoAddressInput` is provided as a convenience component, which simply maps the predictions (suggestions) from `createGeoInput()` to `PredictiveInput`.